aklump/drupal-test/documentation/source/end-to-end.md

         $this->assertElementExists('.t-trigger-account-dropdown');
         $this->assert()->elementExists('css', '.t-trigger-account-dropdown');

+## Annotations

+1. Give the test class a summary such as _User is able to login..._
+1. If the [test modifies the database](@destructive) in any way mark the class `@destructive`.
+1. If [the test uses `assertManual`](@interactive), mark the class/method as `@interactive`.
+1. Make test method names very descriptive so they can be parsed: _testLoggedInUserCanAccessUserSettingsPage_

+        <?php

+        namespace Drupal\Tests\gop;

+        /**
+         * User is able to login, change password, logout and login with new password.
+         *
+         * @destructive
+         */
+        class UserCanChangePasswordEndToEndTest extends EndToEndTestCase {

+          public function testLoggedInUserCanAccessUserSettingsPage() {
+            ...

 ## Pausing a Test for Inspection

-It can be handy to pause a test during exception to study the page or DOM.
-Call `::debugger` at the point in your test class method that you want to pause execution.
-When the test reaches that point you will see a play button appear in the upper right of the screen.
+While developing a test, it can be handy to pause a test during execution to study the page or DOM.
+Call `::debugger` at the breakpoint in your test.
+When the test runner reaches that point you will see a play button appear in the upper right of the screen.
 The test runner is waiting for you to click that button.
-Click it and the test will continue.
+Click it and the test will continue. `::debugger` should not be present in completed tests since they cause automation to hang.

 ![Debugger](images/debugger.jpg)